nacis/atlasofdesign.org/_posts/2019-10-16-volume-5-is-in-the-works.md

 ## Now accepting submissions for Volume 5
 Please enter your work to be considered for Volume 5!
 This book depends on the generosity of cartographers who volunteer their work.
-Please submit your work at http://atlasofdesign.org/submit
+Please submit your work at <a href="https://atlasofdesign.org/submit">https://atlasofdesign.org/submit</a>

 ## Volumes 1-3 for sale
 Copies of Volumes 1, 2, and 3 have been reprinted and are now available for $35 plus shipping and handling on our web sales platform, BigCartel.
-Buy them here: https://atlasofdesign.bigcartel.com/
+Buy them here: <a href="https://atlasofdesign.bigcartel.com/">https://atlasofdesign.bigcartel.com/</a>
 Volume 4 remains out of print for now.